Is Your Website 508 Compliant?

 Hearing impairment is, however, not the only disability.
 You can also adjust your website to make it easy for the blind to use.
 Text-to-speech conversion is one way you can comply with the section 508 Act.
 Generally, there are many ways to ease your website’s navigation to make it accessible for people with disability.

-Which Organizations Need Section 508 Website Compliance?
+Which Organizations Need to Have Websites that are Section 508 Compliant?

 All organizations should comply with Section 508 of the Rehabilitation Act.
 Compliance makes you stay on the right side of the law.
 Additionally, numbers indicate that a significant percentage of Americans have disabilities and form part of your client and customer base.
 As such, compliance also enables you to get recognition and more consumers of your services.